 The SGPA is the grade point average of grades earned in a particular semester/term.
-It is calculated by dividing the sum of the quality points of courses taken in a particular semester/term by the total number of credits of the courses taken in that same semester/term.
+It is calculated by dividing the sum of the quality points of courses taken in a particular semester/term by the total number of credit hours of the courses taken in that same semester/term.

-SGPA = sum (quality points of courses taken in semester/term X) / sum (credits of courses taken in semester/term X)
+SGPA = sum (quality points of courses taken in semester/term X) / sum (credit hours of courses taken in semester/term X)